ietf/tao/Tao.md

 A related problem is that some people think that their proposals should be discussed in the WG even when the WG Chairs do not.
 For example, if the proposed work is not really part of the charter, the WG Chairs may constrain the discussion of the proposal in order to keep the WG focused on the chartered work.
 Individuals who think that a WG should bring up a topic that is considered off-charter by the WG Chairs can bring their concerns to the responsible AD; the AD may agree to adjust the charter to add the topic with the working group, or that it is already covered in the charter, or that the WG Chairs are correct and that the participant should work on the proposal outside the WG.

 When a WG document has been fully discussed, it usually goes through Working Group Last Call (often abbreviated as "WGLC").
-This is a hopefully-final time fo the WG to iron out issues.
+This is a hopefully-final time for the WG to iron out issues.
 Sometimes, WGLC will bring out so many issues that there will be a second WGLC after the revisions have been incorporated.
 There are no formal rules for how a WGLC happens, or even if a WGLC is needed: it is up to the WG chairs.

 Another method that some Working Groups adopt is to have a Working Group "secretary" to handle the juggling of the documents and the changes.
 The secretary can run the issue tracker if there is one, or can simply be in charge of watching that all of the decisions that are made on the mailing list are reflected in newer versions of the documents.